googleapis/sdk-platform-java/library_generation/README.md

 # Generate GAPIC Client Library without post-processing

-The script, `generate_library.sh`, allows you to generate a gapic client library from proto files.
+The script, `generate_library.sh`, allows you to generate a GAPIC client library from proto files.

 ## Environment